chelahmy/harubi/templates/models/user/README.md

 User Model
 ==========

 A basic user model with properties name, password and email.
 The first user with *id=1* is the super-user who has all access rights.
 There is only one super-user.
 The rest are ordinary users with the same access rights.
 A user must first sign-up and then sign-in before other actions are allowed.
+Once signed-up, subsequent signing-up by the same user will be blocked for 5 minutes to deter spamming.
 The access control is implemented through 3 presets: *permission_authenticated_user, permission_super_user and permission_change_user*.
 The access control uses PHP session to keep track of signed-in user.

 # Properties